What are Carmen peppers?

 How hot are Carmen Peppers?

-What do Carmen peppers look like and taste like?
+What do they look like and taste like?

 Carmen peppers grow to five to six inches long, with a wide body that tapers to a point.
 The pepper’s cavity is broad and the walls are decently thick (which gives them lots of culinary uses).
 They age from green to red, the typical pepper pattern for maturation while on the vine.